TypTech/ServerDash/PORTAINER_DEPLOYMENT.md

 3. **Configure proper firewall rules**
 4. **Regular backups of the postgres_data volume**
 5. **Keep the application updated**
+6. **Monitor container logs for suspicious activity**

+## Alternative Deployment (Web Editor)

+If you absolutely cannot use the Repository method, you can:

+1. Manually build and push images to a registry first
+2. Update the compose file to use your registry images instead of building
+3. Copy the compose file content to the web editor

+However, this is **not recommended** for most users.

 ## Support

 For issues and support:
 - Check the main README.md for general documentation
 - Review logs in Portainer for specific error messages
 - Ensure all environment variables are properly configured
+- Verify your repository URL and access permissions